tstephen/wp-rest-forms/readme.txt

 2. Embedding the shortcode in a page and passing the additional property 'product name'.

 == Changelog ==

+= 1.0.0.alpha7 =

+- disable SSL verification since it is no longer able to verify Lets Encrypt certs

 = 1.0.0.alpha6 =